 Wall Cabinets or No Wall Cabinets?

-When you’re redesigning your kitchen, one of the many decisions you’ll have to make is whether or not to install wall cabinets.
+When planning your kitchen design, one of many decisions is whether or not to include wall cabinets.
 The choice isn’t based solely on storage considerations.
-No, the real difficulty of your decision lies in deciding how the cabinets or the absence of them will influence the look and feel of your kitchen.
+No, the real difficulty lies in how having the cabinets or not having them will influence the look and feel of your kitchen.

 Probably the biggest benefit to including wall cabinets in your kitchen design is the added storage space they provide.
 In addition to storing the plates and glasses you use every day, you can store the dishware you reserve for special occasions in your cabinets too, without having to worry about the dishes collecting dust.
 If the wall cabinets have glass fronts, you can display some of your attractive or decorative dishware that doesn’t get used often.